opf/openproject/help/getting-started/my-page/README.md

 ---
+sidebar_navigation:
   title: My Page
-description: Learn how to set up a personal project dashboard
+  priority: 300
+description: My Page in OpenProject.
 robots: index, follow
 keywords: my page
 ---

 # My Page

-The My Page is your personal dashboard with important overarching project information, such as work package reports, news, spent time, or a calendar.
+The My Page is your **personal dashboard** with important overarching project information, such as work package reports, news, spent time, or a calendar.
 It can be configured to your specific needs.

 | Feature                                                      | Documentation for                                  |
 | ------------------------------------------------------------ | -------------------------------------------------- |